 FMUI Undergraduate Medical Education Program – International Class (Bachelor of Medicine – 8 semester, with overseas placement 2 semesters)

-Teaching, learning and assessment strategies to enable outcomes to be achieved and demonstrated
+Teaching, learning and assessment strategies to achieve outcomes

 FKUI Students come from various regions in Indonesia, even from other countries.
-The diversity of the student to give more responsibility to FKUI to be able to organize a medical education that equips graduates with a thorough knowledge of medicine and health with cost efficient so that it can be reached by the whole society.
+The diversity of the students gives more responsibility to FKUI to be able to organize medical education that equips graduates with thorough knowledge of medicine and health, and with efficient cost so that it can be accessed by the whole society.